2022 applications closed

-The workshop will bring Native American high school students from across the country to the KU campus for four days to introduce them to the field of journalism and explore ways that storytelling skills offer opportunities to give back to Native communities.
+The workshop brings Native American high school students from across the country to the University of Kansas campus for four days to introduce them to the field of journalism and explore ways that storytelling skills offer opportunities to give back to Native communities.
 Students will have the opportunity to learn the basics of online/digital news content creation, podcasting and multimedia journalism using the studios and resources of the William Allen White School of Journalism and Mass Communications.
 Students will also have opportunity to learn more about possible majors and the admissions process at KU and Haskell Indian Nations University.

-The workshop will be led by KU Journalism professors Dr. Melissa Greene-Blye (Miami Tribe of Oklahoma) and Professor Rebekka Schlichting (Iowa Tribe of Kansas and Nebraska), as well as Jared Nally (Miami Tribe of Oklahoma), award-winning former editor-in-chief of Haskell’s The Indian Leader.
+The workshop is led by KU Journalism professors Dr. Melissa Greene-Blye (Miami Tribe of Oklahoma) and Professor Rebekka Schlichting (Iowa Tribe of Kansas and Nebraska), as well as Jared Nally (Miami Tribe of Oklahoma), award-winning former editor-in-chief of Haskell’s The Indian Leader.